monajalal/Resources-For-CS-Students/README.md

 ## Conference Attendence and/or Conference Grant
 1. You can attend conferences as a volunteer without having a paper in them.
 That usually waives the registration fee and helps you get a good idea about the conference.
 For example check SIGGRAPH student volunteering: https://s2020.siggraph.org/submissions/student-volunteers-submissions
+2. Some of the conferences that provide grants or waive the registration fee through volunteering are: DockerCon, ChefCon, ACM SIGCHI, VLDB, CVPR, Google I/O, ODSC, FAT*
+3. Check Google Travel North America Travel grant from time to time for a list of conferences they give grants to students for https://buildyourfuture.withgoogle.com/scholarships/google-travel-scholarships/